diva-exchange/divachain/README.md

 The network itself is permission- and leaderless.
 Each peer in the network represents a round-based state machine.
 Each round produces a block.
 The blocks do have a variable size and blocks are produced on demand.

 1. New block proposal: each peer in the network may anytime propose a bundle of transactions, by transmitting 1-n own signed transactions to the network.
 2. Each peer receiving such a proposal may transmit its vote to the network.
 If a peer also has own transactions it adds his own transactions to the proposal first and re-transmits the proposal to the network.
-Per round, each peer can only add his own transactions once.
+Per round, each peer can only add one stack of own transactions.
-3. As soon as one peer in the network understands that 2/3 of the whole network have voted for a specific proposal, it issues a commit message and broadcasts it to the network.
+3. As soon as one peer in the network detects that 2/3 of the whole network have voted for a specific proposal, it issues a commit message and broadcasts it to the network.
 4. The block gets committed and a new round starts.